openlegacy/openlegacy-public-hub-demos/as400-cobol/insurance/README.md

 - Go to http://localhost:8080/openapi.

-- Send the request to test the api
+- Send the request to test the API